lukemorales/funkcia/docs/data-types/result/error-propagation.md

 #### createUse

-Returns a function that evaluates a generator when called with the declared arguments, early returning when a `Result.Error` is propagated or returning the `Result` returned by the generator.&#x20;
+Returns a function that evaluates a generator when called with the declared arguments, early returning when a `Result.Error` is propagated or returning the `Result` returned by the generator.

 * Each `yield*` automatically unwraps the `Result` value or propagates `Error`.
 * If any operation returns `Result.Error`, the entire generator exits early.

 <pre class="language-typescript" data-overflow="wrap"><code class="lang-typescript">import { Result } from 'funkcia';

-declare const safeParseInt: (string: string, radix?: number) => Result&#x3C;number, TypeError>;
+declare const safeParseInt: (string: string, radix?: number) => Result<number, TypeError>;

-//           ┌─── (a: string, b: string) => Result&#x3C;number, TypeError>
+//           ┌─── (a: string, b: string) => Result<number, TypeError>
 //           ▼
 const sumParsedIntegers = Result.createUse(function* (a: string, b: string) {
   const <a data-footnote-ref href="#user-content-fn-1">x</a> = yield* safeParseInt(a);